By Erik Alsgaard

 Also on Sunday, the Ambassadors of Cheer and UMC volunteers will be in Washington, D.C.
 Starting at the Washington Harbour skating rink, the mobile effort will visit Georgetown, the Holiday Market and then head to the National Mall between the hours of 11 a.m. and 6:30 p.m.

 United Methodist churches are opening their doors wide during the holidays and they invite all to attend a United Methodist place of worship as Christmas nears.
-The cups filled with chocolatey goodness exhort cocoa drinkers to “Rethink Church” and point them to a website – rethinkchurch.org/find-a-church – where they can find a local church in their area.
+The cups filled with chocolatey goodness exhort cocoa drinkers to “Rethink Church” and point them to a website – rethinkchurch.org/find-a-church/search – where they can find a local church in their area.
 A mobile billboard cruising the streets will do the same.
 National advertising will also be running on digital media and cable television.

 Research shows that twice the number of U.S. adults say they are lonely compared to 10 years ago.
 That’s despite being continually connected more than ever before through texting, Facebook, Twitter, Snapchat etc. Mulenga said people may be missing a deeper, more meaningful kind of community.